MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Websites/v1.0/Get-AzureRmWebApp.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmWebApp** cmdlet gets information about azure_2 Web Apps in the specified resource group.
+The **Get-AzureRmWebApp** cmdlet gets information about Azure Web Apps in the specified resource group.

 ## EXAMPLES